-In the discrete dynamical systems, the stability of equilibrium points is dependent on the eigenvalues.
-If an eigenvalue is within the interval $ [-1, 1] $, then the equilibrium point exhibits stable state.
-Otherwise, it shows unstable state.
-For the parameters $ \beta=0.2 $ and $ \alpha=2.75 $, the stability of the obtained equilibria of Duffing map~\eqref{1} is illustrated in Table~\ref{tb:tabel1}.
-Obviously, the Duffing map has one unstable equilibrium point and two stable equilibria.
+In discrete dynamical systems, the stability of equilibrium points is dependent on the corresponding eigenvalues.
+If an eigenvalue lies the interval $ [-1, 1] $, then the equilibrium point is said to exhibit a stable state.
+Otherwise, it represents an unstable state.
+For the parameters $ \alpha=2.75 $ and $ \beta=0.2 $, the stability of the equilibrium points of the Duffing map~\eqref{1} is illustrated in Table~\ref{tb:tabel1}.
+Clearly, the Duffing map has one unstable and two stable equilibrium points.